Lexogen-Tools/idemuxcpp/README.rst

 ======
-idemux - inline barcode demultiplexing
+idemuxCPP - inline barcode demultiplexing
 ======

-Idemux is a command line tool designed to demultiplex paired-end fastq files from `QuantSeq-Pool <https://www.lexogen.com/quantseq-pool-sample-barcoded-3mrna-sequencing/>`_.
+idemuxCPP is a command line tool designed to demultiplex paired-end fastq files from `QuantSeq-Pool <https://www.lexogen.com/quantseq-pool-sample-barcoded-3mrna-sequencing/>`_.

-Idemux can demultiplex based on i7, i5 and i1 inline barcodes.
+idemuxCPP can demultiplex based on i7, i5 and i1 inline barcodes.
 While this tool can generally be used to demultiplex on any barcodes (as long as they are correctly supplied and in the fastq header), it best performs when used in combination with `Lexogen indices <https://www.lexogen.com/indexing/12nt-dual-indexing-kits/>`_, as it